 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where cesiodymite typically forms.
+Look in granite pegmatites country, the host setting where cesiodymite typically forms.
 If you start seeing microcline, quartz, albite in float, you are in the right ground.
 Field specimens usually show a platy crystals habit, so train your eye for that shape before scanning the outcrop.